 Student Assistant positions are classified and administered by the hiring department.
-Job descriptions are required for each student employee, though are not created or stored in Job Builder, and signed copies should be housed in the hiring department:
+Job descriptions are required for each student employee, though they are not created or stored in Job Builder.
+Signed copies of these JDs are housed in the hiring department's personnel files.

-Student Assistant 1 (4922) (Non-Exempt, Hourly, Casual Restricted) \$15.00 - \$40.00/hr Under supervision, Student Assistant 1s perform duties ranging from unskilled to skilled and/or specialized in a variety of positions that typically require the use of manual, clerical, advising, public contact, and/or analytical skills, and perform other related duties as required.
+Student Assistant 1 (4922) (Non-Exempt, Hourly, Casual Restricted) \$15.50 - \$40.00/hr Under supervision, Student Assistant 1s perform duties ranging from unskilled to skilled and/or specialized in a variety of positions that typically require the use of manual, clerical, advising, public contact, and/or analytical skills, and perform other related duties as required.
 The series is characterized by the generally temporary nature of appointments, the general absence of continuing responsibility for the work performed, and the diversity of duties that may be assigned.
 The appointment type for Student Assistant 1 positions is Casual/Restricted.